How To Fix Orbital Sander Slows Down? (8 PROVEN Fixes!)

 When the shaft is rusted it won’t work properly and the balance between the rotor and bearings will break.
 This makes the orbital sander slow down.

-Why Shaft Get Rusted?
+Why does Shaft Get Rusted?

 The shaft can get rusted due to many reasons.
 The pneumatic sander won’t well when the shaft is damaged.

-Here’re the main reasons why the shaft of the orbital sander gets rusted quickly,
+Here are the main reasons why the shaft of the orbital sander gets rusted quickly,

 • Keeping orbital sander in a moisture environment